-It’s vital that a corporate video script is shared with all stakeholders in the project during the writing stage too and that any feedback is considered and worked into additional drafts before it is signed off and production begins.
-Making script changes after filming or editing has started can be both time consuming and expensive, especially if it involves reshooting or scrapping scenes entirely.
+It’s vital that a corporate video script is shared with all stakeholders in the project during the writing stage too.
+All feedback should be considered and worked into additional drafts before it is signed off and production begins.
+Making script changes after filming or editing has started can be both time-consuming and expensive.
+It might involve reshooting or scrapping scenes entirely!

-So spending as much time as possible to make sure this stage of the production is perfect before filming, is well worth it!
+Spending time to make this stage of the production perfect is well worth it!

-Want to get your hands on the templates we use when writing scripts for our projects?
-Drop us an email and we’ll fire it over to you!
+Want to get your hands on the templates I use when writing scripts for projects?
+Drop me an email, and we’ll fire it over to you!
 Email email@example.com or find us on Instagram, Facebook or Twitter !